dinkelk/adamant/docker/README.md

   $ ./start_container.sh
   ```

-## Running the Example Project
+## Testing the Environment

-To build and run the example project (for Linux) we need to first log in to the container.
+We can make sure the environment is set up correctly by running a component unit test.
+Below, we login to the container and run the unit test for the Command Router.

   ```
   $ ./login_container.sh